kHRISl33t/countrycodejs/README.md

 // returns all countries as an array countryCode.getAllCountries()

-// return a country in an object or null if it was founds countryCode.getCountry.byISOCode('HU')
+// return a country in an object or null if it was not found countryCode.getCountry.byISOCode('HU')
 ```